ecbrown7/stocks_vignette/README.md

 Now, let’s switch gears and use the aggregate function to retrieve some data from the oil industry regarding stock price and stock volume.
-First, we’ll take a look at Valero again to explore price and volume, then take a look at the 2 popular leveraged ETF’s of the index: DRIP (2x inverse) and GUSH (2x), to see if the ETF’s follow a different trend than the common stocks.
+First, we’ll take a look at Valero and evaluate some summary statistics then create a variable mapping price to annual quarter to explore which quarter VLO performed best in over the past year.
+Then, we’ll create a histogram of price data to see which range VLO has spent the most time in over the past year.
+Finally, we’ll take a look at Valero again to explore price and volume, then take a look at the 2 popular leveraged ETF’s of the index: DRIP (2x inverse) and GUSH (2x), to see if the ETF’s follow a different trend than the common stocks.
 Since DRIP is an inverse, we should expect the price trends to be inverse that of all other stocks.

-Let’s start by exploring VLO:
+Let’s start by exploring VLO.
+Here, let’s create the daily average price variable (average of daily high and low price) and find some summary
+statistics:

 ``` r
 #Retrieving data on DRIP ticker